j-sieben/PIT/Doc/output_modules.md

 1. PIT is able to recognize new modules automatically as they can be found in view `USER_TYPES`.
 They share the same attribute `PIT_MODULE` as their supertype.

 2. As all output module inherit from `PIT_MODULE`, they all have the methods defined at `PIT_MODULE`.
-This way, calling any output module automatically implements all relevant `PIT` methods.
-Only those methods you require are overwritten by you to make sure your output module works as expected.
+This way, all output modules automatically implement all methods required by `PIT`.
+But only those methods you require are overwritten by you to make sure your output module works as expected.
+All other methods fall back to a default behaviour which is an empty stub: They simply do nothing.

-You start by examining `PIT_MODULE`.
+In order to create your own output module, you start by examining `PIT_MODULE`.
 Make yourself familiar with the methods available.
 Here is a short overview:
 - `context_changed`
 This method is called if a context switch was detected.
 It is rarely used, but I implement it in a test output module to document that changing the context does call those methods.
 - `log`